Second variation of Selberg zeta functions and curvature asymptotics: Introduction

 \subsection{Organization}

 In the next section we gather definitions and notations and demonstrate the requisite preliminaries.
 In \S 3 we prove the first variational formula as well as estimates and a convergence result which will be used to justify convergence of the second variational formulas demonstrated in \S 4.
-The asymptotics of the second variation for large $s$ are computed in \S 5, which are then used to compute the asymptotics of the Ricci curvature.
-We conclude with an investigation of the special cases $m=1, 2$.
-Finally, in the appendix we provide a calculation of the Hilbert Schmidt norm of the squared resolvent.
+The asymptotics of the second variation for $\Re s \to \infty$ are computed in \S 5, which are then used to compute the asymptotics of the curvature of a Hermitian holomorphic vector bundle.
+We conclude with an investigation of the special cases $s=m \in\{1, 2\}$.
+Finally, in the appendix we provide a calculation of the Hilbert-Schmidt norm of the squared resolvent.
 Although the formula is known, our particular method of calculation is not contained in the literature to the best of our knowledge and therefore may be interesting or useful.
 This calculation is used to compute the variation of the Hilbert-Schmidt norm in \S 4.